BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/044TkWeirdCalcInputValidationReview.md

       - Give the difference between the two numbers
       - Give the product of the two numbers (the result of multiplication)
       - Give the quotient (the result of division)

+Remember:
+  - Your Tkinter app will NOT use input() at all.
+You will use Tkinter text entry boxes to collect input.
+  - Your Tkinter app will NOT use print() at all.
+All output messages should appear as messageboxes.
+  - Because everything in Tkinter occurs based on button clicks, you will NOT have any while loops at all.

 Your final line of code MUST be mainloop().
 This allows someone to simply click on your file and run your app. **mainloop** works kind of like a game loop that keeps the app running.
 ```python